lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The title of a work was the main ‘advertisement’ available to a text (even author names played a minor role!) so 18thC titles are doing a lot of heavy linguistic signalling of the contents intentionally to locate/interpellate their audiences

+## reparative reading ##

+"The desire of a reparative impulse... is additive and accretive.
+Its fear, a realistic one, is that the culture surrounding it is inadequate or inimical to its nurture; it wants to assemble and confer plenitude to an object that will then have resources to offer to an inchoate self."

+"What we can best learn from such practices are, perhaps, the many ways selves and communities succeed in extracting sustenance from the objects of a culture - even of a culture whose avowed desire has often been not to sustain them."

+### DH: thing you study is a thing you create ###

+You make/remake the object of your inquiry according to your own interests, priorities, lens, whims — you nurture it, claim it, become intimate with it by manipulating it (deformance), using it, getting messy and tangled and confused with it.

+The decade 1789-99 is suddenly *about me*, and *mine*.

+## "The Thorn" & "Ballad of Robert & Richard" ##

+Both ballad poems are using the same idea of an abandoned woman and the horrors of death, but in different ways; both are trying to re-purpose an existing cultural phenomenon/trope while filing off the parts they find distateful to serve their more morally uplifting purposes